Join the Conversation

 So many choices.
 Every young adult wonders what they’re supposed to do with their life.
 “What career should I pursue?
 Who should I marry/should I marry?
 Where should I live?
 What kind of person am I going to be?”
 The seemingly smaller questions are also really important and can be daunting.
 “What should I do today?
 How do I respond to this criticism?
 How am I going to pay for this?
 Should I do what this person is asking of me?”
 This week will provide you with some time-tested and biblically rooted tools to put to work in your own life as you seek to follow the path the Lord has called you to.

-For students who have previously participated in the two week Protestant Wisdom Study Program or college graduates looking for a deep dive into neglected elements of the church’s intellectual witness to be better equipped to take every thought captive.
+These 5-day programs are for students who have previously participated in the 12-day Protestant Wisdom Foundations Programs or for college graduates looking for a deep dive into neglected elements of the church’s intellectual witness in order to be better equipped to take every thought captive.